vhcd/vhcd.github.io/_posts/2021-04-01-opendrive.md

 Another reason is scenario creation.
 When you're building your experiment, you create some situations which involve other actors, such as cars or pedestrians.
 If your scenario involves following a lead car, you want to be able to simply set the lead car to "keep its lane", without having to manually describe the curve it has to follow.
 Having access to the complete road description empowers the scenario designer to easily control any actor within the scene.

-With such description at hand, we've been able to implement some major features in our platform, that we'll detail later in this blog.
+With such description at hand, we've been able to implement some major features of our platform, that we'll detail later in this blog.
 Here are a few:

 * A *Virtual Driver*, which can drive any car on any road network, while being controlled with high level goals, such has "keep your lane" or "turn left at the next intersection"
 * Pedestrians that automatically walk around their block, to add some life to our scenes